marsman7/mqtt-heartbeat/README.md

 # MQTT-Heartbeat

-A MQTT-Heartbeat is a Linux service that periodically sends a status message via MQTT.
+MQTT-Heartbeat is a Linux service that periodically sends a status message via MQTT.